-- charge PST on the fair market value of the materials and equipment you sell to the class participants, and - do not pay PST when you obtain these materials and equipment, provided they are obtained solely for resale (e.g. to class participants).
+- must charge PST on the fair market value of the materials and equipment you sell to the class participants, and - do not pay PST when you obtain these materials and equipment, provided they are obtained solely for resale (e.g. to class participants).

-For more information on bundled sales, please see Bulletin PST 316, Bundled Sales: Taxable and Non-taxable Goods Sold Together for a Single Price.
+For more information on bundled sales, see Bulletin PST 316, Bundled Sales and Leases.

-If you list the charges for the class fee separately from the materials and equipment used in the class on your invoice to the class participants, you charge PST on any taxable materials and equipment you sell or lease to class participants.
+If you list the charges for the class fee separately from the materials and equipment used in the class on your invoice to the class participants, you must charge PST on any taxable materials and equipment you sell or lease to class participants.